benjaminion/upgrading-ethereum-book/src/book.md

     ]))
 ```

-[`merkleize_chunks()`](https://github.com/ethereum/consensus-specs/blob/v1.1.1/tests/core/pyspec/eth2spec/utils/merkle_minimal.py#L47) is provided by the `merkle_minimal.py` library.
-We can use this function directly as the hash tree roots in the list already constitute chunks.
-(We could also use the [`get_merkle_root()`](https://github.com/ethereum/consensus-specs/blob/v1.1.1/tests/core/pyspec/eth2spec/utils/merkle_minimal.py#L30) function, but in that case need to specify a `pad_to` value of 4 to get a tree of the correct depth.)
+The [`merkleize_chunks()`](https://github.com/ethereum/consensus-specs/blob/v1.1.1/tests/core/pyspec/eth2spec/utils/merkle_minimal.py#L47) function is provided by the `merkle_minimal.py` library.
+We can apply this function directly as the hash tree roots in the list already constitute chunks.
+(We could also use the [`get_merkle_root()`](https://github.com/ethereum/consensus-specs/blob/v1.1.1/tests/core/pyspec/eth2spec/utils/merkle_minimal.py#L30) function, but then we'd have to specify a `pad_to` value of 4 to get a tree of the correct depth.)

 ##### The `attesting_indices` root

-Working recursively down the members of the list, we next want the hash tree root of the `attesting_indices` object, which has type `List[ValidatorIndex, MAX_VALIDATORS_PER_COMMITTEE]`.
-This is a list of basic types, namely `uint64` since that is the type of [`ValidatorIndex`](/part3/config/types#table_custom_types).
+Working down the members of the list, we need the hash tree root of the `attesting_indices` object, which has type `List[ValidatorIndex, MAX_VALIDATORS_PER_COMMITTEE]`.
+This is a list of basic types, namely `uint64` since that's the type of [`ValidatorIndex`](/part3/config/types#table_custom_types), and rule 1 applies.

-Our `attesting_indices` list has three elements, `[33652, 59750, 92360]`, so we need to chunk and pad it.
-First we serialise the list as usual with SSZ:
+Our `attesting_indices` list has three elements, `[33652, 59750, 92360]`, which we need to chunk and pad.
+First we serialise the list as usual with SSZ, then we pad it up to 32 bytes:

 ```python
 >>> serialize(a.attesting_indices).hex()